Planthor/PlanthorIdentityServer/README.md

 ```
 ## For run with docker-compose

-- Generate self-certificates from `./infrastructure/certificates`
+- Generate self-certificates from `./infrastructure/certificates`.
-- Use Docker compose file in `./infrastructure`
+- Use Docker compose file in `./infrastructure` folder.

 # Usage
 This project serves as an Identity Provider (IdP) using Duende Identity Server v7.
 It can be utilized to authenticate and authorize users in Planthor applications, APIs, etc.